realsulty/BookAppointment-AWS/README.md

 You can start first with git clone to get a copy of the files on your local to be able to update the necessary code
 ## 1. Create DynamoDB Table :
-- Partition key : is the first key id
+- Partition key : Name this so it will be the main key for your table like : serviceName
-- Sort key : the date value
+- Sort key : the date value fo the inserted items
-Both Strings
+Both Strings of the values should be strings